SMatsushi/hpl-2.2/README.md

 # hpl-2.2
 Portable High Performance Linpack (HPL) 2.2  from <http://www.netlib.org/benchmark/hpl/> .
+___'HPL' here does not seem to stand for 'Highly Pallalel Linpack' used in TOP500, etc.___

 # Description
 Modified for NEC SX Aurora Tsubasa.
 Created Make.Aurora_mpi from './makes/Make.Linux_Intel64_ncc'